CPJPRINCE/auto_classification_generator/README.md

 ## Options:

-The following options are currently avilable to run the program with:
+The following options are currently available to run the program with:

 ```
 Options: